- Strands is the latest word-based puzzle game, alongside Connections and Wordle, released by the New York Times.

-Most of us have probably been exposed to the frustration of “words” with Scrabble early on.
-Well, think of Scrabble and add a touch of mystery to it.
-That’s how you get Strands.
+Most of us are probably exposed to the frustration of solving “words” with Scrabble since we were young.
+Well, think of Scrabble with a touch of mystery to it and you get Strands.
 It uses the popular word search formula and builds on it by adding unique elements to make it more interesting.

-The Spangram is the unique word in NYT Strands and acts as the base of the theme.
-What all the words in Strands have in common is described by the Spangram, which is the actual theme of every day’s puzzle.
-Once solved, the Spangram is marked in yellow letters.
+The Spangram is a unique word or phrase in Strands that acts as the base of the theme.
+What all the words in Strands have in common is described by the Spangram, which is the actual answer of every day’s puzzle.
+Once connected, a Spangram is marked in yellow letters.

-The Spangram connects the entire grid and can be top-bottom or side-to-side.
+The Spangram spans the length of the grid in many different ways.
+It can connect the top and bottom or the left and right edges.
+On some days, it can take up the grid diagonally or start and end on the same edge by travelling all across the board.
 Once you find all the other words, including the Spangram, you complete NYT Strands for the day.

 NYT Strands provides hints to help you along your path.
 Guessing any unrelated four-letter or more words will fill up the hint bar.
 Find three non-theme words, and the hint bar will turn black.
 The game is now ready to help you find a word.
 The hint will encircle the relevant letters you’ll need for one of the main words.